-Breast ptosis, or sagging breasts, can be addressed through various methods, including a breast lift, breast implants, or a combination of both, depending on the specific needs and goals of the individual.
+Breast ptosis, or sagging breasts, can be addressed through various methods, including a breast lift mastopexy, breast implants, or a combination of both, depending on the specific needs and goals of the individual.

 Breasts that have lost volume and have excess loose skin are known as ptotic breasts or breasts with ptosis (pronounced ‘tosis’ – the p is silent!).
-Ptosis is the result of losing the inevitable battle between skin elasticity and age.
+Ptosis results from losing the inevitable battle between skin elasticity and age.

 This complete guide to Breast Lift Surgery covers everything you need to know about this procedure, including: